Hanover has been housing and supporting people in Scotland for more than forty years.

 Governance

-We are a non-profit making organisation, run by a board of volunteers whose members receive no remuneration for their services.
+We are a non-profit making organisation, run by a Board of volunteers whose members receive no remuneration for their services.
 The daily management of the organisation is overseen by our Chief Executive, Angela Currie, a team of Chief Officers and more than 600 staff located throughout Scotland.

 Meet our Board